MurphyPone/murphypone.github.io/src/content/ml-4.md

 > Given an approximate value function, V , the increments specified by previous chapters are computed for every time step $t$ at which a non-terminal state is visited, but the value function is changed only once, by the sum of all the increments.
 Then all the available experience is processed again with the new value function to produce a new overall increment, and so on, until the value function converges.
 We call this _batch updating_ because updates are made only after processing each complete batch of training data.

 $TD(0)$ converges deterministically under _batch training_ with sufficiently small step-size parameter $\alpha$.
-A contant-α MC method also converges deterministically, but to a different answer.
+A constant-α MC method also converges deterministically, but to a different answer.
 This is illustrated by example exercises 6.3, 6.4.
 The conclusion is that Batch MC methods always find the estimates that minimize MSA on the training set, whereas $TD(0)$ always finds the estimates that would be exactly correct for the maximum-likelihood model of the MDP, where the _maximum-likelihood estimate_ of a parameter is the parameter value whose probability of generating the data is greatest.
 A _certainty-equivalence estimate_ is the estimate of the value function that would be exactly correct if the model were exactly correct. $TD(0)$ converges to the former, and therefore converge (with batch training) to a solution faster than MC methods.
-Without batch trianing, TD methods do not achieve certainty-equivalence or MSE estimates, but roughly approach them.
+Without batch training, TD methods do not achieve certainty-equivalence or MSE estimates, but roughly approach them.

 ## <a name="ch6.4" class="n"></a> 6.4 Sarsa: On-Policy TD Control